silviaegt/iLCM_notes/README.md

 ##Importer

+# Import your own Documents

 In the Importer-tab the user can upload his own text data.
 The data will then be preprocessed and uploaded to the database and Solr.

-# Import your own Documents
-The first thing you might want to do, is importing your own data into the tool.
-For this purpose we have 2 possibilities.
-The first option is importing your data as a csv file, which can basically have any format.
-The second option is importing multiple text files, like .pdf, .txt, .doc, .docx, where every file is imported as a single document.
-The import is only possible, if the user has installed the app on his local machine.

 ## CSV file
 The csv files the user wants to input, need to be stored in the directory: /home/username/.iLCM/data/import_data/ .
 The csv files will then be displayed inside the import subtab.
 You have to choose one of them and then click the import button.